 Structure from the start

-Get the foundation right so building on top of it is easier.
+Get the foundation right so everything built on top of it is easier.
 Most systems become hostages to their own complexity.
+We designed Credence so it gets simpler to maintain, not harder.

 Our team has worked across institutional real estate, commercial banking, operating platforms, and software delivery.
-From each seat, we saw the same pattern: critical decisions depending on fragmented systems, manual translation, and numbers that were difficult to prove quickly.
+From every seat, we saw the same pattern: critical decisions depending on fragmented systems, manual translation, and numbers that were hard to access and harder to defend.

 The same friction showed up everywhere.
 Financial data arrived from different systems, on different schedules, in different formats.
 Yardi at one property, MRI at another, QuickBooks at a third, Excel from the rest.
 Source documents sat in shared drives and email threads.
 Everyone could produce a number, but proving the path behind it took too long.

 Prior solutions often added more cost and complexity without resolving the underlying problem.
-Teams bought another tool, hired around the gap, or rebuilt spreadsheet processes every reporting cycle.
+Teams bought another tool, hired around the gap, or rebuilt the same spreadsheet process every reporting cycle.
 The work got done, but the operating foundation never became more reliable.

 Adding more tools only makes the problem worse.
-Existing tools are incentivized to keep the problem going.
+Existing vendors are incentivized to keep the gap going.

-We started ingesting data from Yardi, MRI, QuickBooks, and Excel-based workflows.
-"Garbage in, garbage out" became the problem behind the problem every time.
-We also noticed other point solutions had a ceiling on what they could accomplish.
-Replacing the standard ERP choice in an industry has never been easy.
-But it felt like the only long-term solution worth pursuing.
+We started by ingesting data from Yardi, MRI, QuickBooks, and Excel-based workflows.
+"Garbage in, garbage out" became the problem behind every problem.
+Point solutions had a ceiling on what they could fix.
+Replacing the standard ERP in an industry has never been easy, but it felt like the only long-term answer worth building.

 AI changed the way we think about data and work.
-It's not even called 'data' anymore.
-It's called 'context'.
+It is not even called "data" anymore.
+It is called "context."

-At the same time, AI started to do the work we were doing manually.
-And not in a quaint way but in a way that was actually useful.
-But we knew even 99.9% accuracy is not good enough for institutional accounting.
-We needed to be able to trust the data and the work that was being done.
+At the same time, AI started effectively performing work we had been doing manually.
+But 90% accuracy is not enough for institutional accounting.
+You need to be able to trust the data and verify the work.

 AI matters most when the underlying records are governed and traceable.
-That is why we designed Credence to be data- and AI-driven but human-verified: AI and code handle repetition, while teams stay in control where judgment matters.
+That is why Credence is data- and AI-driven but human-verified: AI and automation handle repetition, while teams stay in control where judgment matters.

 Institutional CRE teams need a path that respects the reality of their portfolios.
 Operators use different systems.
 Investors expect reports on a fixed schedule.
 Existing processes cannot pause for a platform replacement.